microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/examples/v1.0-beta/Invoke-MgExtractInformationProtectionPolicyLabel.md

 		)
 	}
 }
-Invoke-MgExtractInformationProtectionPolicyLabel -BodyParameter $params
+Invoke-MgBetaExtractInformationProtectionPolicyLabel -BodyParameter $params
 ```
-This example shows how to use the Invoke-MgExtractInformationProtectionPolicyLabel Cmdlet.
+This example shows how to use the Invoke-MgBetaExtractInformationProtectionPolicyLabel Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).